Skip to content

 When you look at the research, a clear picture emerges.
 Multiple clinical studies show that PRP injections perform better than placebo (or fake) injections for reducing pain and improving knee function, especially over the long term.
 One comprehensive review found that PRP injections led to significant improvements in knee function for up to a full year.
 The same review noted that patients experienced the most pain relief within three to six months of treatment.
 This means you could feel a noticeable difference in your ability to walk, climb stairs, and enjoy your favorite activities.

-How PRP Works for Different Stages of Arthritis
+Success Rates for Different Stages of Knee Arthritis

 The stage of your arthritis can influence the results you see from PRP therapy.
 The treatment has shown the most promise for individuals with mild to moderate knee osteoarthritis.
 If your joint damage is in the earlier stages, your body is often more responsive to the healing signals from the growth factors in the PRP injection.
 However, that doesn’t mean it can’t help those with more advanced arthritis.
 In fact, studies have found that even among patients with stage 2 to stage 4 osteoarthritis, about 60% experienced good outcomes and a reduction in knee pain after PRP treatments.